CosmWasm/cw-plus/packages/storage-plus/README.md

 Under the scenes, we create a `Path` from the `Map` when accessing a key.
 `PEOPLE.load(&store, b"jack") == PEOPLE.key(b"jack").load()`.
 `Map.key()` returns a `Path`, which has the same interface as `Item`, reusing the calculated path to this key.

-This is a bit less typing and a bit more efficient if you use the same key for many calls:
+For simple keys, this is just a bit less typing and a bit less gas if you use the same key for many calls.
+However, for composite keys, like `(b"owner", b"spender")` it is **much** less typing.
+And highly recommended anywhere you will use the a composite key even twice:

 ```rust
 #[derive(Serialize, Deserialize, PartialEq, Debug, Clone)]